placaille/segmentation-transfer/README.md

 # Training

+Recipes used to train our models can be found in the [`makefile`](makefile).
+In particular, the segmentation model must be trained before the models used to segment the real images can be trained.

+## Segmentation model
+To train the segmentation model, use the `make models/segnet.pth` recipe.

+*WARNING: Training the segmentation model requires that the appropriate data is already downloaded.
+The data creation for the simulated data was not automated because of the very large size of the dataset (~40GB).
+See the [data section](#data) for more information*.

+## Transfer model
+To train any of the transfer model (transformed and embedding models) to segment real duckiebot images, use the `make models/style_transfer_gen.pth` or `make models/________.pth` recipes.

+## Running locally vs on cluster

-To launch any `make` recipe with reference to local directories (`./data` and `./models`), pass any value to the variable `local` other than `false`.
+By default, any `make` recipe points to local directories (e.g. `./data` and `./models`).
+To run remotely (on Mila cluster) pass the argument `remote=true`.
 For example,

 ```
-make models/segnet.pth local=1
-make models/segnet.pth local=true
+make models/segnet.pth remote=true
 ```
-The above will run with the local subdirectories as reference.
+The above will run with the remote subdirectories as reference.
+See [the makefile](makefile) for more info about remote directories.

-The default is to point to the Mila file system for data and models.
-See [the makefile](makefile) for more info.

 *N.B.
-This is not required for the demo, where everything is done locally.*
+The demos can only be run locally.*

 ## Environment